 Blessed are the peacemakers.
 Do you go out of your way to try to help those having strife?

 Blessed are those who mourn, for they shall be comforted.
 Some commentators relate this to what Saint Paul said: “For godly sorrow produces repentance leading to salvation….”
 Godly sorrow comes when we rightly see ourselves in the light of the Word of God and see how we fall short of the commandments.
 Do we really recognize, admit and confess our sins because we are sorry for them?
 Or do we excuse them—while at the same time do not excuse the same sins committed by others?

 It is not enough to say, “I know I am not perfect but…” as we justify ourselves.
 Instead, we need to say—not from our lips—nor from memory but from our hearts, “O most merciful God I have sinned against You and really and truly deserve whatever punishment would otherwise come to me.
 But for the sake of all the suffering Jesus did on the cross to pay for my sins—I repent and promise to strive to find and to walk on that straight and narrow way.
 God help me!”
 Now the message of the cross is foolishness to those who are perishing, but to us it is the power of God to save us!

 And then to hear and to feel and to believe, “Thy sins be forgiven thee, go and sin no more.”
 Amen.

 Photo credit: Rohit Tandon

-Note from the Peace Doctor: If you're looking for peace for yourself, please drop by our home page before you go.
-The Internet certainly is plentiful with information regarding every kind of topic.
-Above is an item we hope will be of interest for peace lovers and those who follow peace stories.
+Note from the Peace Doctor: If you're interested in peace for yourself, please drop by our home page before leaving our site.
+The Web certainly is plentiful with content concerning every imaginable subject.
+Here is a post we thought might be helpful for peace lovers and those who are interested in peace news.